eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

 <!-- try: -->
     import maven:"org.hibernate:hibernate-core" "5.0.4.Final";

+Note that, from the point of view of your Ceylon code, the name of the imported module is the whole string `org.hibernate:hibernate-core`.
+However, the packages belonging to this module are named simply `org.hibernate`, `org.hibernate.boot`, etc.

 ### Maven group and artifact ids

 Ceylon uses a single identifier for module names, but Maven uses a _group id_